general-molecular-simulations/so3lr/README.md

 energy = so3lr_potential(graph)
 ```
-The `Graph` object is a `collections.namedtuple` which abstracts the molecule as a graph common practice in the
+The `Graph` object is a `collections.namedtuple` which abstracts the molecule as a graph, common practice in the
 context of message passing neural networks.
 The `So3lrPotential` is a pure `python` function which takes a graph as
 an input and returns a potential energy.
 It is compatible with common `jax` transformations as `jax.jit`, `jax.vmap`,
 `jax.grad`, `...`.
 Its use targets developers, interested in integrating SO3LR into their own MD code base.
 From a
 high-level perspective, all that needs to be done is to define some function `system_to_graph` which transforms
 whatever input structure one has to a `Graph` object.
-Passed to `so3lr_potential` one gets the potential energy of
+When passed to `so3lr_potential` one gets the potential energy of
 the system.

 ## Coming soon!